Elisabeth Okasha: Career

 In 2009, she was part of the British Museum team to examine the Staffordshire Hoard.
 She identified that there are 16 "accurate biblical quotations" within the Hoard's objects, with only two from the Old Testament.

 She is a co-author, with Ann Preston-Jones, of the 'Cornwall' volume of the Corpus of Anglo-Saxon Stone Sculpture published in 2015, part of a long running project to document all sculpture from early medieval England edited by Rosemary Cramp.
 In the volume, Okasha and Preston-Jones put Cornish sculpture into context with Welsh, Irish, and other Western British examples, as well as the potential Scandinavian design influence evidenced in material culture but not present in any recorded settlements.
 A version of the academic volume was also published as a mass market book, which was awarded the 2022 Holyer an Gof 2022 prize for leisure and lifestyle.

 Okasha taught at University of Aberdeen, University of East Anglia, Assiut University, Egypt, University of Dundee, and University College Cork.
 At Cork, she supported refugee and asylum-seeker students, enabling them to study English language.

 Personal life

-Okasha was interviewed in 2012 for a St Andrews Special Collections feature, being one of seven generations of the Barty family to have attended the university.
+Okasha was interviewed in 2012 for a St Andrews Special Collections feature, being one of eight generations of the Barty family to have attended the university.
+Her husband passed away in Bishoptown, Cork, Ireland, in 2024.